 The most common language spoken in Louisiana is English.
 Other important languages spoken here include Chinese and Spanish.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to Ä¢¹½ÊÓÆµ's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 64.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than Ä¢¹½ÊÓÆµ found in 97.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Our research reveals that 88.7% of commuters who live in the neighborhood get to work each day by driving alone in their automobiles, which is a higher proportion than 95.8% of U.S. neighborhoods.